NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Reading from the IMU

 Load, compile, and run `Open->Examples->QuadClass LSM9D6SOX Extended Library->quadclass_lsmd6sox` on the FCB.
-Open the serial monitor (You will probably need to adjust the BAUD rate to 115200 using the menu in the lower right), and you should see something like this:
+Open the serial monitor (You will probably need to adjust the BAUD rate to 115200 using the menu in the top right corner), and you should see something like this:

 ![IMU Output](images/IMU_output.png)